Ohio University College of Business Open House

 Sean Dove: All right.
 Good afternoon, ladies and gentlemen.
 My name’s Sean Dove.
 I’m working with the master’s of athletic administration program for the past seven years so, in a sense, I’m the senior advisor for that program.
 I pretty much have my hands on every application that comes through for this application so you may hear from me as well.
 If I see anything with your application as you’re going through the process that might help you create a stronger application, you can be sure that I’ll be reaching out to you to assist you through the process.

 Sonali Ibanez: And lastly, my name is Sonali Ibanez.
 I’m also an enrollment advisor for Ohio University.
 I also will be a point of contact for the master’s of accountancy program as well as the master’s of business analytics and the master’s of business administration.
 I have worked with many of you in the College of Business, so I look forward to continue working with you.
 I will be point of contact for any further questions that you have for our program.
 Yeah, that’s pretty much it.

-Brittani Smith: Now, on your screen here, you’ll also see our special guest.
+Brittani Smith: Thank you, everyone.
+I did want to point out to you as well, if you have any questions after the presentation, please reach out to your enrollment advisor and we will address your questions accordingly.
+We also have other enrollment advisors as well here but these are the team that we have here that will be presenting with you today.
+Now, on your screen here, you’ll also see our special guest.
 These are obviously the program directors from the programs here that we have housed in the College of Business.
 Dr. Jennifer Stevens, she is the program director for the online master’s in accountancy program.
 You’ll hear from her shortly in regards to sharing insightful information about the master’s in accountancy program.
 We’re also joined by a few other program directors and I’ll let them go ahead and introduce themselves as well.